March 24, 2022

 The perfect spot for a break was on a rock under a tree near the bear box just before the highway.
 I chatted with other hikers who passed me and read for a while as I waited on Cricket.
 There was a campground across the road, but it was early, so we could probably hike a few more miles before stopping for the day – maybe the next campground.

 Cricket arrived, and after discussing how much further we wanted to hike, she said she wanted to stop at the campground.
 We walked across the road and down the busy campground to find an empty campsite.
-The campsite we had chosen had ants and dog poop in it, and as I stood looking around, I made a decision.
+The campsite we had chosen had ants and dog poop, and as I looked around, I made a decision.

 Looking over at Cricket sitting at the picnic table, I said that if we were going to stop at 3 PM, I wanted to hitch into town and not sit around here.
 She agreed, and we walked back up to the road, where a contractor picked us up a few minutes later.